-The slots shown against a white background are assigned to the first drive.
-The slots shown against a blue background are assigned to the second drive.
+The slots shown in bold letters are assigned to the first drive.
+The slots shown in italic letters are assigned to the second drive.
 The cleaning slot (mailslot 3) is not permanently assigned.

 In BS2000 mode it must be borne in mind that the two tape devices use the same robot to load and unload the cartridges; wait times can occur here.
 The two logical devices are also always in the same operating status.
 It is not possible to operate one device in Random Mode and the other in Sequential Mode.